cometbft/cometbft/spec/light-client/detection/detection_001_reviewed.md

 #### Argument for [[LCD-DIST-INV-ATTACK.1]](#LCD-DIST-INV-ATTACK1)

-Under the assumption that root and trace are a verification trace, when in `CreateEvidenceForPeer` the detector the detector creates evidence, then the lightclient has seen two different headers (one via `trace` and one via `VerifyToTarget` for the same height that can both be verified in one step.
+Under the assumption that root and trace are a verification trace, when in `CreateEvidenceForPeer` the detector creates evidence, then the lightclient has seen two different headers (one via `trace` and one via `VerifyToTarget` for the same height that can both be verified in one step.